Freight Shipping from Salt Lake City to Long Beach

 How much does it cost to ship freight from Salt Lake City to Long Beach?

-Full truckload (FTL) rates from Salt Lake City, UT to Long Beach, CA currently range from $1,660-$2,046 for a standard dry van load over the 772-mile route.
+Full truckload (FTL) rates from Salt Lake City, UT to Long Beach, CA currently range $1,660-$2,046 (roughly $2.17-$2.66 per mile over 772 miles).
 LTL shipments typically cost $625-$1,056 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Salt Lake City to Long Beach?

-Standard FTL transit from Salt Lake City to Long Beach is approximately 14 hrs by truck over 772 miles.
+Standard FTL transit from Salt Lake City to Long Beach is approximately 14 hrs by truck over 772 miles, with 2 typical fuel stops along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.
-Intermodal rail-truck service takes 5-7 days but offers significant cost savings.
+Intermodal rail-truck service via Union Pacific Salt Lake City Intermodal to Pier B On-Dock Rail (UP/BNSF) takes 5-7 days but offers significant cost savings.

 What equipment do I need for Salt Lake City to Long Beach freight?